mr-dev-dragon/angular-tailwind-template/README.md

 - [x] Angular 18 Project
 - [x] Tailwind, the modern CSS framework
-- [x] Tailwind Animated, to animate your content with tailwind classes
+- [x] Tailwind Animated, animate your content with tailwind classes
 - [x] Nightwind, automatically adapts your app for dark mode
 - [x] ESLint, for static code analysis
 - [x] Prettier, formats the code for readability